laravel/nova-docs/2.0/resources/README.md

 [[toc]]

 Laravel Nova is a beautiful administration dashboard for Laravel applications.
-Of course, the primary feature of Nova is the ability to administer your underlying database records using Eloquent.
+The primary feature of Nova is the ability to administer your underlying database records using Eloquent.
 Nova accomplishes this by allowing you to define a Nova "resource" that corresponds to each Eloquent model in your application.

 ## Defining Resources